wamp-proto/wamp-proto/spec/advanced.md

 ### Predefined URIs

 WAMP predefines the following URIs in the *advanced profile*.
+For URIs, used in *basic profile*, please, see appendix in basic profile specification.

 #### Predefined Errors